eda-ricercatore/admin-notes/skill-set/skill-set-1.md

 						+ package management
 						+ IAM and security
 						+ storage
+					* to use a service discovery mechanism (or service discovery behavior), do not put dots in your application names
 			+ virtual IP routing
 			+ authorization, for DC/OS enterprise edition only
 				- true multitenancy with each user or group having access to their own applications and groups